 Unless being used for personal medical oxygen, the gas cylinder regulator valve must be completely disconnected from the cylinder (in other words, the cylinder has an open end that allows the TSO to visually inspect the cylinder).
 TSOs will NOT remove the seal or regulator valve from the cylinder.
 If the gas cylinder is sealed (the regulator valve is still attached) and not required for personal medical oxygen, the gas cylinder is prohibited, regardless of the reading on the pressure gauge indicator.

 How to Fly with Spare Air

-When carrying SPARE AIR on a commercial aircraft, the system must be empty and according to TSA regulations, the regulator must be unscrewed from the cylinder so they can be sure that it is empty.
+When carrying SPARE AIR on a commercial aircraft, the system must be empty and according to TSA regulations, the cylinder must be depressurised and the regulator unscrewed from the cylinder so they can be sure that it is empty.

 - To empty all the air out of the SPARE AIR press the Purge Button until no more air is released.
 Unscrew the regulator from the cylinder counter-clockwise (no special tools are needed – it is screwed on hand tight).

 - If the regulator does not unscrew easily DO NOT force it or use tools, instead soak the entire SPARE AIR in a 1-1 vinegar & water solution overnight to loosen any salt corrosion.
 Leave o-ring, washer and exhaust discs on the regulator.